U.S. Supreme Court Relaunches LinkedIn Offer to Protect Personal Data | ExBulletin

 LinkedIn told the Supreme Court that hiQ’s software “bots” can collect data at scale, far beyond what anyone could do when viewing public profiles.

-LinkedIn said in April that some of the publicly available data of its users had beenscratchedand put up for sale.
+LinkedIn said in April that some of its users’ publicly available data had been collected and released for sale.
+Read more

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online